FrontEnd-ro/frontend.ro/CONTRIBUTING.md

 <hr />

+## Commit Messages

+Every commit should be "tagged" in such a way that it's easy to scan through them:

+1. `[FeatureName] Description` -> general commit when adding new features

+2. `[BUGFIX][FeatureName] Description` -> fixing bugs

+3. `[FIXUP][FeatureName] Description` -> when immediately after a merge we discovered some bugs related to that feature.

+4. `[DOCS] Description` -> modifying README.md, CONTRIBUTORS.md or anything related to documentation

+5. `[COSMETIC] Description` -> when commiting cosmetic fixes like indentation, eslint fixes, so on...

 ## FrontEnd Style Guide

 As most guides, this one is opinionated.
 The goal is not to find the best patterns, we'll grow old and never agree on the answers.